 Struck down by a Cold (or Flu).

+Studies show that regular light to moderate exercise can help to boost immune function and ward off the common cold.
+However, if you are already sick, exercise can exacerbate the symptoms and prolong the duration.
 When it comes to the common cold, a simple ‘below the neck rule’ should guide your training.
 Dr. Neiman from the American College of Sports Medicine gave light, moderate exercise, like walking, light jogging and yoga, the green light if the symptoms are confined to your head; sneezing, itchy throat and runny nose.
 It is recommended to steer clear of intense exercise for at least 3 days after your symptoms subside.

 If symptoms are found below the neck, eg. fever, aching muscles or coughing, exercise may increase the duration and intensity.
 Give yourself at least 2 weeks recovery from a more serious bout of cold or flu.